DeepPSP/bib_lookup/README.md

 ## WARNING
-Many journals have specific requirements for the Bib entries, for example, the title and/or journal (and/or booktitle), etc. should be **capitalized**, which could not be done automatically as some abbreviations in title should have characters all in the upper case, some should have characters all in in the lower case, and some others should have mixed cases (e.g. `pFedMe`).
+Many journals have specific requirements for the Bib entries, for example, the title and/or journal (and/or booktitle), etc. should be **capitalized**, which could not be done automatically since
+- some abbreviations in title should have characters all in the upper case, for example
+> ALBERT: A Lite BERT for Self-supervised Learning of Language Representations

+- some should have characters all in in the lower case,
+> mixup: Beyond Empirical Risk Minimization

+- and some others should have mixed cases,
+> KeMRE: Knowledge-enhanced Medical Relation Extraction for Chinese Medicine Instructions

-This should be corrected by the user himself **if necessary**, and remember to enclose such fields with **double curly braces**.
+This should be corrected by the user himself **if necessary** (which although is rare), and remember to enclose such fields with **double curly braces**.

 ## References